DADE LEGAL AID- PUT SOMETHING BACK PRO BONO PROJECT HOSTING ITS ANNUAL NUTS & BOLTS OF DIVORCE FAMILY LAW SEMINAR

 30th Annual Nuts and Bolts of Family Law Seminar

-Miami, FL – On Wednesday, June 8, 2022, Dade Legal Aid/Put Something Back will be presenting the 30th Annual Nuts and Bolts of Family Law Virtual Seminar to recruit pro bono attorneys.
+Miami, FL – On Wednesday, June 8, 2022, Dade Legal Aid - Put Something Back presented the 30th Annual Nuts and Bolts of Family Law Virtual Seminar to recruit pro bono attorneys.
 The seminar is generously sponsored by Truist Bank and Family Law Software, in conjunction with Miami-Dade Bar Family Court’s Committee and Young Lawyers Section.
 “We at Truist are proud to support Dade Legal Aid and believe in their mission,” said Erik C Alexander, Vice-President, TruistWealth Legal Specialty Group, an annual sponsor of Legal Aid programs.
-Featured speakers include Welcome Remarks by Chief Judge Nushin G. Sayfie of the Eleventh Judicial Circuit; An Update on Family Court Proceedings - Honorable Samantha Ruiz Cohen, Administrative Judge, Family Division; Professionalism - Honorable Christina Marie DiRaimondo, Family Division; Motions for Contempt - Jordan Abramowitz, Esq., Abramowitz & Associates; New Alimony Statute - Maria C. Gonzalez, Esq., Maria C. Gonzalez, PA; Attorney's Fees - Jacquie Valdespino, Esq., Valdespino & Associates PA and Catherine Rodriguez, Esq., Filler Rodriguez, LLP.
+Featured Speakers include Welcome Remarks by Chief Judge Nushin G. Sayfie of the Eleventh Judicial Circuit; An Update on Family Court Proceedings - Honorable Samantha Ruiz Cohen, Administrative Judge, Family Division; Professionalism - Honorable Christina Marie DiRaimondo, Family Division; Motions for Contempt - Jordan Abramowitz, Esq., Abramowitz & Associates; New Alimony Statute - Maria C. Gonzalez, Esq., Maria C. Gonzalez, PA; Attorney's Fees - Jacquie Valdespino, Esq., Valdespino & Associates PA and Catherine Rodriguez, Esq., Filler Rodriguez, LLP.
 Bar Family Court Committee Co-Chairs Brittany Bonner, Esq., Filler Rodriguez, LLP and Amber Kornreich, Esq., Kornreich & Associates, and Vice-Chair: Marck Joseph, Esq., The Joseph Law Firm, will be moderating.
 Those who attend will earn 4.5 CLE Florida Bar CLE (4.5 General, including 1.0 Ethics & .5 Professionalism).
 Attendance is free for all attorneys who agree to accept at least one pro bono family law case from Dade Legal Aid/Put Something Back.

 Do not miss this fantastic opportunity to gain experience and from the experts!
 For more information, please email email@example.com.